Milan Stojadinović: Economist

 Stojadinović's competence as an economist became evident during the Balkan Wars of 1912 and 1913 and during World War I, when he began working in the Serbian Ministry of Finance.
 Following the Serbian Army's retreat through Albania during the winter of 1915, he withdrew with the Serbian government-in-exile to the Greek island of Corfu.
 He stayed there between 1916 and 1918 and distinguished himself as a financial expert by helping to stabilize the Serbian dinar.

-Stojadinović met his future wife Augusta — a woman of mixed Greek-German heritage — during his stay in Corfu.
+Stojadinović met his future wife Augusta – a woman of mixed Greek-German heritage – during his stay in Corfu.
 The two settled in Belgrade following the war.
 Stojadinović was appointed assistant manager of a local branch of the English Commercial Bank in 1919, but resigned as director-general of the State Accounts Board of the newly formed Kingdom of Serbs, Croats and Slovenes because of disagreements with the government of Prime Minister Ljubomir Davidović and his Democratic Party.
 He lectured economics at the University of Belgrade from 1920 to 1921, but quickly gave up on academia.

 Finance Minister

 Stojadinović became the Minister of Finance in 1922, aged only 34.
 He began writing for the Belgrade daily Politika and the English-language weekly The Economist.
-Following the proclamation of a royal dictatorship by King Alexander I in 1929, he sided with a faction of the NRS which stood opposed to the monarch being given dictatorial powers.
-The Radical Party broke into two in 1929, with the largest faction supporting King Alexander's royal dictatorship and Stojadinović joining the opposition faction headed by the party's Main Committee.
+Following the proclamation of a royal dictatorship by King Alexander I in 1929, he sided with a faction of the NRS that opposed the royal dictatorship.
+The Radical Party broke into two in 1929, with the largest faction supporting King Alexander's dictatorship and Stojadinović joining the opposition faction headed by the party's Main Committee.

-Despite being a suspected anti-monarchist by Yugoslav authorities, he was once again appointed to the position of Finance Minister in the government of Bogoljub Jevtić, who became Prime Minister following Alexander's assassination in Marseille in October 1934.
-By this point, Stojadinović was the vice-president of the Belgrade Stock Exchange, chairman of a river navigation company, the director of a British-owned broadcasting station and a British-owned shipbuilding company.
-Despite the fact that it was clear that Italy and Hungary were behind the assassination of King Alexander, the fact that the League of Nations failed to take action against either of those countries, despite Yugoslavia presenting evidence of their involvement, served to convince Stojadinović that the League was useless.
+Despite being suspected of opposition to the monarchy, he was once again appointed to the position of Finance Minister in the government of Bogoljub Jevtić, who became prime minister following Alexander's assassination in Marseille in October 1934.
+By this point, Stojadinović was the vice-president of the Belgrade Stock Exchange, chairman of a river navigation company, and the director of a British-owned broadcasting station and a British-owned shipbuilding company.
+Despite clear evidence, presented by Yugoslavia, that Italy and Hungary were behind the assassination of King Alexander, the League of Nations failed to take action against either of those countries, convincing Stojadinović that the League was useless.